Qstreet/d3/README.md

 * `selectAll().data().enter().append()`
 * Selections are immutable.
 All selection methods that affect which elements are selected (or their order) return a new selection rather than modifying the current selection.
 * const arrowFn = d => d.temp  return is included. must include RETURN with non-arrow functions
-* d3.selection() returns selection objects which are a subclass of Array
+* d3.selection() methods return a selection object which are a subclass of Array

 Excerpt From: Nate Murray.
 “Fullstack Data Visualization with D3.”
 Apple Books.